speakeasybt/speakeasy/README.md

 ## Requirements

-Install the transmission-rpc gem and have zip installed on your server
+Install the transmission-rpc gem and have zip installed on your server, as well as redis for sidekiq.

 ## Setup